jpjones76/SeisIO.jl/docs/_build/html/_sources/src/Processing/processing.rst.txt

 in S using a least-squares polynomial fit.
 Specify chans=CC to restrict to channel number(s) CC.
 Ignores NaNs.

+.. function: env!(S::GphysData[, chans=CC])

+Compute the envelope of channel data in S. Only affects regularly-sampled channels.

 .. function:: nanfill!(S)

 For each channel **i** in **S**, replace all NaNs in **S.x[i]** with the mean